Clinical Collaborations

 I hold a single state license in the state I live in.
 What do I need to do to practice in another state?

 Please refer to your state's Board of Nursing to ensure that you have the appropriate licensure.
+Please also discuss with your Specialty Director

 I want to apply for a multistate license.
 What should I do?

 Please refer to your state's Board of Nursing to determine requirements.
 Additionally, please discuss with your Specialty Director.
+We highly encourage you to have a compact license.

 How soon should I submit my preceptor and clinical placement site?